esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

 1. Go to `Tools > Advanced Batch Find and Replace`.
 2. Identify and/or Filter the Digital Objects (ADOs) that need updates by Searching and/or using the available [Facets](find_and_replace.md#default-facets-configured).

+  - If using the 'Ingest Method Service URL' for Faceting, please note that using the Find and Replace Webform functionality to update ADOs will cause the original AMI Set URL identified in this Facet to be overwritten and replaced with the specified Webform used during the replacement execution.

 3. Either select all (includes results that appear on additional pages) by toggling `Select / deselect all results (all pages, x total)` or toggle the buttons for individual objects.
 4. Expand the `► Raw Metadata (JSON)` for some of the objects and double-check that the metadata field and value you are targeting for replacement is present.
 5. Select `Webform find-and-replace Metadata for Archipelago Digital Objects content item` from the `Action` dropdown.